Quote Out-of-Stock Auto Parts:

 OPTION 1 Cross-reference: offer a compatible equivalent

 Before declaring a part unavailable, check if there is an alternative part number that is compatible with the same vehicle and application.
 Parts catalogs include equivalency tables across brands — a Fram oil filter may be equivalent to a Bosch or Purolator with the same technical specifications.
+Doing this reliably is exactly what a structured cross-reference part number lookup solves.

 This is the best response because the customer gets the part immediately without waiting.
 The critical requirement is that the equivalency must be verified — never offer a "possible alternative" without confirming the vehicle application.